e2nIEE/pandapipes/doc/source/components/pipe/pipe_component.rst

     dp_{loss} &= -\lambda(v) \frac{dl}{d} \cdot \frac{\rho_N v_N^2}{2}\cdot \frac{p_N}{p} \cdot \frac{T}{T_N} \cdot K   \\
    \end{align*}

+The equation for pressure drop also introduces a variable K. This is the compressibility factor, which is used to account for real gas behaviour.

 After calculating the gas network, the pressure losses and velocities for the reference state are known.
 During post processing, the reference velocities are recalculated according to